So you’re passionate about writing creatively, and you’d like to try your hand at making money online as a writer.

 You can actually find storyline gigs online, or even on forums like Reddit For Hire:

-Admiteddly, this creative writing job is probably best for gamers who also like creative writing, but it could be a very fun side hustle if you enjoy playing video games.
+Admittedly, this creative writing job is probably best for gamers who also like creative writing, but it could be a very fun side hustle if you enjoy playing video games.

 8. Get Into Television Writing